-Fire in Joeys Field
+Fire in Joey's Field

-Three exits - main gate, wooden gate bordering boundary to school field, Green metal gate to main road.
-Manager or deputy to determine the safest, quickest escape route for the safety of all in session and containment of fire and minimal damage to Joeys Field.
+There are three exits - main gate; wooden gate bordering boundary to school field; and green metal gate to main road.
+Managers to determine the safest, quickest escape route for the safety of all in session and containment of fire and minimal damage to Joey's Field.

-Fire drills
+Fire Drills

-We hold a fire drill every half term
+We hold a fire drill every half term.